-Unit 1– Natural and ecological hazards
+Unit 1 Natural and ecological hazards

+This unit focuses on Natural and Ecological Hazards that threaten human life, health, economy and habitat.
+Students explore natural hazards, such as bushfires, volcanoes.
+They will also explore ecological hazards, for example, environmental diseases/pandemics.
 Students will look at the impacts of one natural and one ecological hazard in depth, including the nature of the human response.
 In this process they will consider Disaster Planning and Mitigation, and, how effective this can be.

-Unit 2- Global networks and interconnections
+Unit 2 Global networks and interconnections

-Tests using data and understandings - 30%
+Tests using data and understandings 30%

 Note – A detailed assessment outline will be provided to students at the commencement of the course.